angular/components/src/material/list/list.md

 Always provide an accessible label for the `<mat-selection-list>` element via `aria-label` or `aria-labelledby` that describes the selection being made.

+By default, `MatSelectionList` displays radio or checkmark indicators to identify selected items.
+While you can hide the radio indicator for single-selection via `hideSingleSelectionIndicator`, this makes the component less accessible by making it harder or impossible for users to visually identify selected items.

 #### Custom scenarios

 By default, the list assumes that it will be used in a purely decorative fashion and thus it sets no